 GKE Dataplane V2 does not use kube-proxy except on Windows Server node pools on GKE versions 1.25 and earlier.

 See Using network policy enforcement for instructions to enable network policy enforcement in clusters that don't use GKE Dataplane V2.

 - Use network policy logging to record when connections to Pods are allowed or denied by your cluster's network policies.

-- See which Anthos cluster environments Dataplane V2 is available on.
+- See which Anthos cluster environments GKE Dataplane V2 is available on.